-(8) Legal Restrictions
+(b) Legal Restrictions

 The Group's operations are subject to various laws and ordinances, including the Railway Business Act, the Road Transportation Act, the Act on the Measures by Large-Scale Retail Stores for Preservation of Living Environment and the Construction Standards Act, and regulations including the Emission Standards, among others.
-A change in these laws, ordinances and regulations in general or changes applicable to Tokyo and Kanagawa prefectures in particular could affect the Group's operating results.
+A change in these laws, ordinances and regulations in general or changes applicable to Tokyo and Kanagawa prefectures in particular could affect the Group's results of operations and financial conditions.